Find a Job You Really Want In

 How to End a Cover Letter

-Your cover letter should maintain a professional and formal tone throughout.
-This is especially true for the closing, as it’s the section that leaves a final impression on the reader.
+Your cover letter should maintain a formal tone throughout, particularly in the closing section, which leaves a lasting impression on the reader.

-Every effective cover letter closing accomplishes three goals:
+Every effective cover letter closing achieves three objectives:

 -

 Summarizes your strengths.
-Sum up the relevant skills and qualifications you’ve mentioned and explain how you can bring value to the company.
+Restate your relevant skills and qualifications, explaining how you can add value to the company.
+Be sure to summarize your strengths concisely without merely repeating previous points.

 -